-In addition to the exercise of its powers under the SRR, the BoE has the power to suspend: (i) the performance of certain contractual obligations; (ii) the right of a secured party to enforce its security against an entity in resolution; and (iii) the termination rights of a counterparty to agreement "qualifying contract" with an entity in resolution.
+In addition to the exercise of its powers under the SRR, the BoE has the power to suspend: (i) the performance of certain contractual obligations; (ii) the right of a secured party to enforce its security against an entity in resolution; and (iii) the termination rights of a counterparty to a "qualifying contract" with an entity in resolution.
 The BoE's powers in this regard do not apply in respect of agreements with "excluded persons", a term which includes, inter alia, a recognised central counterparty as well as the operator of a designated settlement system.
-LCH is both a recognised central counterparty for purposes of FSMA as well as the operator of a settlement system designated under the SF Regulations, in which case it qualifies as an "excluded party" under two headings, thereby ensuring that the BoE's suspension powers cannot be applied to its rights under the Default Provisions.
+LCH is both a recognised central counterparty for purposes of FSMA as well as the